FreeRCT/FreeRCT/graphics/rcd/data_format.rst

 =======  ======  =======  ==================  ================================================================
 Offset   Length  Version  Field name          Description
 =======  ======  =======  ==================  ================================================================
-   0        4      1-3                        Magic string 'TRCK'.
+   0        4      1-4                        Magic string 'TRCK'.
-   4        4      1-3                        Version number of the block.
+   4        4      1-4                        Version number of the block.
-   8        4      1-3                        Length of the block excluding magic string, version, and length.
+   8        4      1-4                        Length of the block excluding magic string, version, and length.
-  12        1      1-3    entry_connection    Entry connection code
+  12        1      1-4    entry_connection    Entry connection code
-  13        1      1-3    exit_connection     Exit connection code
+  13        1      1-4    exit_connection     Exit connection code
-  14        1      2-3    exit_dx             Relative X position of the exit voxel.
+  14        1      2-4    exit_dx             Relative X position of the exit voxel.
-  15        1      2-3    exit_dy             Relative Y position of the exit voxel.
+  15        1      2-4    exit_dy             Relative Y position of the exit voxel.
-  16        1      2-3    exit_dz             Relative Z position of the exit voxel.
+  16        1      2-4    exit_dz             Relative Z position of the exit voxel.
-  17        1      2-3    speed               If non-zero, the minimal speed of cars at the track.
+  17        1      2-4    speed               If non-zero, the minimal speed of cars at the track.
-  18        2      2-3    track_flags         Flags of the track piece (version 2 is 1 byte).
+  18        2      2-4    track_flags         Flags of the track piece (version 2 is 1 byte).
-  20        4      2-3    cost                Cost of this track piece.
+  20        4      2-4    cost                Cost of this track piece.
-  24        2      1-3                        Number of voxels in this track piece (called 'n').
+  24        2      1-4                        Number of voxels in this track piece (called 'n').
-  26      36*n     1-3                        Voxel definitions
+  26      36*n     1-4                        Voxel definitions
 26+36*n                                       Total length of the ``TRCK`` block.
 =======  ======  =======  ==================  ================================================================

 The track flags are defined as follows:

-- bit   0    *This track piece has platforms next to the track*.
-- bits  1-2  *Direction of the platform* (if bit 0 is set).
 - bit   3    *This track piece may be used for initial placement*.
 - bits  4-5  *Direction of initial placement* (if bit 3 is set).
 - bits  6-7  *Banking of the piece* (0=no banking, 1=banking to the left, 2=banking to the right).